Pinterest valued at $3.8 billion in hefty financing deal

 In just the past 18 months, Pinterest's valuation - it was pegged at $1.5 billion last May - has ballooned in dramatic fashion without proof of its money-making ability.

 Chief Executive Ben Silbermann unveiled a revenue strategy last month when he announced a "promoted pins" advertising product.

 Still, with Twitter Inc IPO-TWTR.N primed to go public in a matter of weeks, the spotlight could shift to Pinterest as a hot social media prospect coming down the IPO pipeline.

 Like Twitter, Pinterest is among the most popular of the fast-growing crop of social media websites, but there remain signs that the company is struggling to keep many of its users coming back.

-The funding was reported earlier by AllThingsD.
-(Reporting by Gerry Shih, Sarah McBride and Alexei Oreskovic; Editing by Cynthia Osterman and Eric Beech)
+Pinterest did not immediately respond to a request for comment.
+(Reporting by Gerry Shih, Sarah McBride and Alexei Oreskovic; Editing by Cynthia Osterman)

 - Tweet this

 - Obama and Castro shake hands, Zuma humiliated at Mandela memorial

 - SEBI cracks down on new funds, asset managers chafe